frederic-perez/AmE-dictionary/data/dictionary.md

 __cesarean<sup>2</sup>__ _n_
 __cessation__ _n_ :four::mega::pencil2: A ceasing or stopping; discontinuance; pause: _temporary cessation of hostilities._
 __Cessna__
-__cesspit__ _n_ A pit for refuse or sewage. _Syn_ sump, sink, cesspool _The cesspit smelled foul, but without it all the refuse would have been strewn around the town._
+__cesspit__ _n_ :two: A pit for refuse or sewage. _Syn_ sump, sink, cesspool _The cesspit smelled foul, but without it all the refuse would have been strewn around the town._
 __cesspool__ _n_ :nine::m: (cesspit) __1__ _building_ (sink, sump) A covered cistern, etc, for collecting and storing sewage or waste water. __2__ A filthy or corrupt place: _a cesspool of iniquity._ _The journalist cesspool._
 __chads__ _n_
 __chafe<sup>1</sup>__ _v_ :nine::m: (chafes, chafed, chafing) __4__ To cause friction; rub.
 If a part of your body chafes or if something chafes it, it becomes sore because of something rubbing against it. _Her bare ankles chafing against the tops of her tennis shoes._ _Chafing dishes._